wagdav/thewagner.net/content/2020-12-06-Blog-deployment-update.markdown

 title: Deploying with GitHub Actions and more Nix
 ---

-In July I described how I use TravisCI to deploy this static site to GitHub Pages using a Nix pipeline.
+In July I described how I use Travis CI to deploy this static site to GitHub Pages using a Nix pipeline.
 Before continuing I suggest reading [that article][Deploying] because rest of this post builds on top of that.